valtercfrancisco/fleetoperator/README.md

 3. Clone repo locally using: `https://github.com/valter321/fleetoperator.git`.

-4. Before running application, we need to make sure we have a MongoDB process running and configure it for the application.
-If you don't have MongoDB, download it from here:
-`https://www.mongodb.com/try/download/community` and follow the instructions here to install:
+4. Before running application, make sure we you a MongoDB process running and configure it for the application.
+If you don't have MongoDB, download it from here: `https://www.mongodb.com/try/download/community` and follow the instructions here to install: `https://docs.mongodb.com/manual/tutorial/`.
-`https://docs.mongodb.com/manual/tutorial/`.
 Finally, run mongodb service.

 5. Configure the mongodb process by adding the cvs data to it.
 To do this, open a terminal window, cd into fleetoperator folder and type `artifacts/database/database-loader.sh` to run the database